howzitkiffen/Cyber-Punk-Trainer/README.md

 -Ryan

 **I in no way have any affiliation with CDProject Red, Cyberpunk 2077, and have no intentions of monetization.
-This is just a fun project for me!
+I am just a big fan! and this is just a fun project for me.
 I'm constantly making things when I'm not at work.
 You may violate End User License Agreements by using this tool.**